Manage your grants in myPublications

 - Grants are assigned to both the primary investigator and any co-investigators (termed "secondary investigators" within myPublications).

 - Data is read-only.
-Any changes will need to be made in URMS.
+Any changes will need to be made in the Costing Tool.
 Contact the Pricing Team to do this.

 If a grant is not listed, it could be for one of several reasons:

-- Your grant is in URMS but not in myPublications: the most likely reason is that you’re not named as an investigator on the grant in URMS (for example, if you joined the project after the application was submitted).
-One of the other named investigators can link you to the grant in myPublications (see below).
+- Your grant is in URMS but not in myPublications: the most likely reason is that you’re not named as an investigator on the grant.
+One of the other named investigators or an administrator can link you to the grant in myPublications (see below).

-- You were at the University of Sheffield when the grant was awarded but it is not in URMS: contact the Pricing Team.
+- It is a Sheffield-held grant but is not in the Costing Tool: contact the Pricing Team.

-- The grant was awarded when you were employed by another institution: if the grant has been formally transferred to Sheffield then it should be processed through URMS.
-Completed grants held elsewhere can be added manually.
-Click on the +add button in the 'Grant' activities box on your home page, enter the necessary details, and click 'Save'.
+- The grant was awarded and completed when you were employed by another institution: the grant can be added manually.
+Click on the +add button in the Grant box on your home page, enter the necessary details, and click Save.